 The key is finding tools that are flexible enough to adapt to an educational setting.
 But, not every AI chatbot maker is worth your time.
 Some are too complicated, others lack flexibility, and a few just don’t align with what teachers and schools really need.

-That said, here’s our rundown on AI chatbot makers you and your school will love at a glance:
+That said, here’s our rundown on the best AI chatbot makers you and your school will love at a glance:

 Tool | Key Features | Strengths | Limitations |